I'm Brian DeVries. Thanks for stopping by, I'm glad you're here!

-The results were always the same: make little to no money and despise working the extra time.
+The results were always the same.
+I'd make little-to-no money and get frustrated working extra time for nothing.

 Things Start To Change

-One year into my career (2018), I landed a job where I wrote a little software to talk with the circuits I was building.
-I was psyched!
+One year into my career (2018), I landed a job where I wrote a little software to interface with the circuits I was building.
+I was stoked!

 But another year after that, I felt drained by the hardware part of my job.